kiss2u/landscape/README.md

 * <u>DNS</u>

-  * ✅ Support DNS over HTTPS and DNS over TLS for upstream
+  * ✅ Support DNS over HTTPS, DNS over TLS and DNS over Quic for upstream
   * ✅ Assign specific upstream DNS by domain
   * ✅ DNS Hijacking (return A records)
   * ❌ Hijack to return multiple records (other than A)